armysarge/Telegram-Subscription-Bot/README.md

 2. User selects payment method when subscribing
 3. Bot generates a payment URL using the selected gateway
 4. User completes payment on the provider's site
-5. Provider sends webhook notification back to the bot
+5. Provider sends webhook notification back to the bot's unified webhook endpoint
+6. Webhook system routes the request to the appropriate provider
-6. Bot validates the payment and activates the subscription
+7. Provider validates the payment and processes the data
+8. Bot activates the subscription when payment is confirmed

 ## 💾 Database Structure